multiscale-modelling-multiphase-flows/pymrm-book/content/exercises/solving-a-one-component-1d-diffusion-reaction-equation.md

 **Questions**:

-j)  Add an implementation of the accumulation term using Euler-backward
+10. Add an implementation of the accumulation term using Euler-backward time discretization.
-    time discretization.

-k)  Solve the equations in time and verify the accumulation term by
-    comparison with analytical solutions for (simple) initial and boundary conditions.
+11. Solve the equations in time and verify the accumulation term by comparison with analytical solutions for (simple) initial and boundary conditions.